prachetaghosh1-hi/SkillIndia-NGS-Training/04_Assembly.md

 **LONG READS**

-I used *Mycobacterium tuberculosis* for sequencing.
+I used *Mycobacterium tuberculosis* with SRR ID:  for sequencing.
 Its genome size was obtained from the NCBI database and used as a reference parameter during the assembly run.
 For long-read assembly, two tools are commonly used: `Flye` or `Canu`.
 I performed the assembly using `Canu`.

 <pre>mamba create -n canu
 mamba activate canu